csound/csound/msvc/README.md

 21. Unit testing for build tests.
 CUnit needs SVN checkout and build.
 Maybe switch to another up to date framework?
 Google test?
 22. Doxygen for documentation
 23. Installer needs work?
 Not tried

+## Investigate
+1. More usage of CMake instead of powershell scripts
+    * CMake can pull down git repos and build.
+Can be triggered if find_package fails
+    * Use of custom Find*.cmake modules to find dependencies, leads to cleaner cmake files
+2. Packaging build output, using NSIS or converting to something else